A Logic for Monitoring Dynamic Networks of Spatially-distributed Cyber-Physical Systems: Spatio-temporal Reach and Escape Logic

 \subsection{Semantics}

-The semantics of STREL is evaluated point-wise at each time and each location.
+The semantics of STREL is evaluated point-wise at each time and at each location.
 We stress that each STREL formula $\varphi$ abstracts from the specific domain used to express the satisfaction value of $\varphi$.
 These, of course, are needed to define the semantics.
 In the following, we assume that $D_1$ is the domain of the spatio-temporal traces, $D_2$ is the semiring where the logic is evaluated and $B$ is a distance domain as defined in Definition~\ref{def:distDom}.

-\begin{definition} [Semantics] Let $\mathcal{S}$ be a dynamical $A$-spatial model, $D_1$ and $D_2$ be two signal domains, $\vec x$ be a {\it spatio-temporal $D_1$-trace} for $L$ and $\lserv$ a dynamical spatial model.
+\begin{definition} [Semantics] Let $\mathcal{S}$ be a dynamical $A$-spatial model with $L$ the space universe, $D_1$ and $D_2$ be two signal domains, and $\vec x$ be a {\it spatio-temporal $D_1$-trace} for $L$.
 The $D_2$-monitoring function $\fmon$ of $\vec x$ is recursively defined in Table~\ref{tab:monitoring}.

 \end{definition}